webhooked/kanso.nvim/README.md

 - 🌈 Extensive support for `TreeSitter` syntax highlighting
 - 🔌 Compatible with popular plugins out of the box
 - ⚡ Compilation to lua byte code for fast startup times
-- 🎨 Three beautiful theme variants to match your mood and environment
+- 🎨 Four beautiful theme variants to match your mood and environment
+- 🔆 Contrast mode for enhanced syntax highlighting visibility
 - 👁️ WCAG 2.1 AA compliant

 ## 📦 Installation